 Overview of the MR Predominant Body Imaging Fellowship

 Loyola University Medical Center is a tertiary care facility and Level I trauma center located in Maywood, Illinois, a western suburb of the greater Chicago metropolitan area.
 It houses the Cardinal Bernardin Cancer Center and is affiliated with the Stritch School of Medicine and the neighboring Hines Veteran Administration Hospital.
 Loyola is visited by a diverse patient population from throughout the Midwest with a vast spectrum of clinical diseases.
-Loyola University Medical Center ranks third among 200 Illinois hospitals and has six nationally ranked (top 50) specialties in U.S. News & World Report's 2018-19 Best Hospital rankings.
-These include Cardiology and Heart Surgery (27th), Urology (31st), Orthopaedics (36th), Gastroenterology and GI Surgery (37th), Neurology and Neurosurgery (37th) and Pulmonology (49th) with Cancer, Geriatrics and Nephrology being high performing (top 10% in nation).
+Loyola University Medical Center ranks fourth among Illinois hospitals and has five nationally ranked (top 50) specialties in U.S. News & World Report's 2020-21 Best Hospital rankings.
+These include Cardiology & Heart Surgery (48th), Gastroenterology & GI Surgery (21st), Nephrology (37th), Neurology & Neurosurgery (50th) and Pulmonology (45th) with Cancer, Diabetes & Endocrinology, Geriatrics, Orthopaedics and Urology being high performing (top 10% in nation).

 The Body Imaging fellowship at Loyola University medical center is a one-year, non-ACGME accredited program available to ABR certified or board-eligible radiologists.
 Besides excellent faculty, our strength is volume and diversity of pathology which prepares our graduates for both academia and private practice.
 Fellows do not have any after-hours or weekend call responsibilities.